BUSINESS CONSULTING

 26 May 2025

 Transfer pricing defines the price at which a multinational company (MNE) exchanges goods, services or intellectual property between two internal entities in different countries.
 In short, this practice allows companies to exchange internally while respecting price standards.
 In fact, each country has different tax regulations that affect declared income.
 For example, setting a price too high or too low could shift profits from a higher-tax country to a more favorable one.
-That’s why you should rely on the accounting and legal experts at Ascot International to get priority advice on how to set transfer pricing.
+That’s why you should rely on the professional experts at Ascot International to get priority advice on how to set transfer pricing.

 Transfer pricing is the cost at which companies internally exchange goods, services or intellectual property between entities located in different countries.
 Internal transactions are widespread among multinational corporations (MNEs) and also for operational purposes.
 For example—an American company that produces components in a branch in Mexico then sells them to another branch in France, which assembles and markets them.